vHugoObject/dotfiles/README.md

 # My dotfiles

-My config files for zsh on MacOS.
+Repository for the config files I use on MacOS and in Github codespaces.